Gelvis Solano: Professional career

 Later, he went on to Bergamo Basket 2014, of the Italian Serie A2 Basket before he returned to the Dominican Republic and in the summer of 2018 he became champion with Reales de La Vega.

 After evaluating his options, he went on to play for Ciclista Olímpico in Argentina.
 Olympic came from an opaque performance in the Super 20 and decided to release Sebastián Vázquez, in favor of Solano.

-Olímpico closed the regular phase in eleventh position and went against Obras Sanitarias where Olímpico struggled but was able to close the series 3-2.
-After eliminating Obras, Olímpico focused on Club La Unión, which Solano helped beat 3-0 in the series.
+Olímpico closed the regular phase in eleventh position and went against Obras Sanitarias where Olímpico struggled but was able to close the series 3–2.
+After eliminating Obras, Olímpico focused on Club La Unión, which Solano helped beat 3–0 in the series.
 Solano had a direct duel with Federico Marín.
 Gelvis commented on the matter: “I saw that he was celebrating too much in our house and that is disrespectful.
 I took it a little personal.”

 In January 2024, Solano joined the Dewa United Banten of the Indonesian Basketball League (IBL).
 In December 2024, he returned to the Dewa United Banten for the 2025 IBL season.

 National team

 Solano has been a member of the Dominican Republic national basketball team.
 Gelvis returned to wear the shirt of his country in the AmeriCup, which was played in Uruguay.

 At the 2019 FIBA World Cup in China, he was one of the cornerstones of the team that surprisingly beat Germany and advanced to the second round instead of the heavily favored competitor.

+Solano won a gold medal with his national team at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.